TheRealImaginary/got-ai/README.md

-# Game Of Thrones AI agent (CSEN901 Artificial Intelligence)
+# Game Of Thrones AI agent (CSEN901 Introduction to Artificial Intelligence)
 Implementation of Uninformed and Informed Search algorithms.

 Includes the following algorithms: